-Missing Chinese scholar: FBI finds the car she got into
+The FBI finds the car a missing Chinese grad student was seen entering

 Police have begged for patience from concerned students.

 "We realize that this has been a source of anxiety for our entire campus community," campus Police Chief Jeff Christensen said in a message to the town.
-"Our concern for Yingying grows with each day that passes. ...
-While we cannot share specific details on the investigation in order to maintain its integrity and direction, we continue to make progress in our search, and we will not give up until we find her."
+"Our concern for Yingying grows with each day that passes ... while we cannot share specific details on the investigation in order to maintain its integrity and direction, we continue to make progress in our search, and we will not give up until we find her."

 Police say they are searching security camera footage, local hospitals, working with rideshare programs like Uber and Lyft, and checking other records.

-Zhang's father, Ronggao Zhang, traveled from Nanping, China, to do what he could to help find his daughter, the Tribune reported.
+Zhang's father, Zhang Ronggao, traveled from Nanping, China, to do what he could to help find his daughter, the Tribune reported.

-The Chinese Students and Scholars Association plans to hold a walk and concert Thursday to show their concern for Zhang, reported the student paper, The Daily Illini.
+The Chinese Students and Scholars Association plans to hold a walk and concert Thursday to show their concern for Zhang.

 Rewards offered for information